koekie/fastapi-helm-tilt-example/README.md

 Simple example showcasing an option for a local development setup for python apps in kubernetes.

-You need 5 tools to setup this up and try it for yourself:
+You need these tools to set this up and try it for yourself:
-1. [Docker](https://www.docker.com): this is where the local cluster will be hosted
+1. [docker](https://www.docker.com): this is where the local cluster will be hosted
 1. [k3d](https://k3d.io): installs a k3s cluster in you docker
 1. [kubectl](https://kubernetes.io/docs/tasks/tools/): the means of interacting with the kubernetes cluster
 1. [helm](https://k3d.io): package manager for kubernetes